Insulin aspart (rys)

 Note: Diabetes MedsCheck with referral to healthcare team for sick day management plan and education.

-- Injection site and allergic reactions: As with any insulin therapy, lipodystrophy may occur at the injection site and delay insulin absorption.
+- Injection site and allergic reactions.
+As with any insulin therapy, lipodystrophy may occur at the injection site and delay insulin absorption.
 Other injection site reactions with insulin therapy include redness, pain, itching, hives, swelling and inflammation.
-Note: Diabetes MedsCheck with education about side effect profile with referral to healthcare team to establish correct injection technique.
+With Fiasp generalised hypersensitivity reactions (manifested by generalised skin rash and facial oedema) was reported uncommonly (0.2% vs. 0.3% for comparator).
+Based on post marketing data, serious forms of systemic allergic reactions may occur.
+Immediate type allergic reactions to either insulin itself or the excipients may potentially be life-threatening.
+Note: Diabetes MedsCheck with counselling on side effect profile and referral to healthcare team to establish correct injection technique.

 - Skin and subcutaneous tissue disorders: Individuals must be instructed to perform continuous rotation of the injection site to reduce the risk of developing lipodystrophy and cutaneous amyloidosis.
-There is a potential risk of delayed insulin absorption and deterioration of glycaemic management following insulin injections at sites with these reactions.
+There is a potential risk of delayed insulin absorption and worsened glycaemic management following insulin injections at sites with these reactions.
 A sudden change in the injection site to an unaffected area has been reported to result in hypoglycaemia.
-Generalised hypersensitivity reactions may rarely occur.
-Generalised hypersensitivity reactions are potentially life threatening.
-Note: Diabetes MedsCheck with referral to healthcare team for correct injection
+Note: Diabetes MedsCheck with referral to healthcare team for correct injection technique and managing hypoglycaemia.

-For more information on Actrapid, please go to
+For more information on Fiasp, please go to